 Victor:

 I strongly recommend Timoni.
-It is one of those tools that is relatively new, started maybe half a year ago.
-With Timoni, one can define Kubernetes manifest using CUE as a configuration language.
+It is a relatively new tool, started maybe half a year ago.
+With Timoni, one can define a Kubernetes manifest using CUE as a configuration language.

-Essentially, it replaces Helm, and personally, I consider Helm the worst possible option anybody can use to define Kubernetes manifest.
-And this is an ongoing problem — we never thought about how we can manage the Kubernetes manifest.
+Essentially, it replaces Helm, which I consider the worst possible option for defining the Kubernetes manifest.
+This is an ongoing problem—we never considered how to manage the Kubernetes manifest.

 Another tool I really like and which is relatively new is Port.
 It’s a front-end part of what people would call an internal developer platform.
 Right now, we have backstage as the most popular and finally adopted solution.
 Backstage is great, mainly because it shows us what we should do, but it fails miserably because it’s too complicated and tedious and requires too many people to operate.
 Port is providing that front-end part of the platform in a much more elegant way.